Walupt Lake: Hydrology

-Walupt Lake is a ribbon lake situated near the end of a long glacial valley.
+Walupt Lake is a ribbon lake situated near the end of a long glacial valley at an elevation of 3930 ft.
 The main inflow to Walupt Lake is the perennial, snowmelt-fed Walupt Creek, which flows out of a long valley into the east end of the lake.
 Other small streamlets flow into the lake from the steep valley walls above.
 The lake's watershed encompasses 13.7 sqmi of land in the southern Goat Rocks.
 Besides the lake itself, the watershed comprises forest and otherwise unproductive land.

 Walupt Creek is also the lake's outflow, exiting the lake on its northwestern corner.
 The lake is somewhat boot-shaped with the toe pointed up the valley to the east.
 The widest part of the lake is on the western end at 4140 ft, and the longest part is the southern third at 6475 ft.
-The lake has an area of 350 acre with an average depth of 180 ft.
-It is the deepest lake in Lewis County and is also one of the deepest in Washington with a maximum depth of 300 ft.
+The lake, with an area of 384 acre, is the second largest lake in the Goat Rocks Wilderness next to Packwood Lake.
+Walupt Lake has an average depth of 180 ft and is the deepest lake in Lewis County; it is also one of the deepest in Washington state with a maximum depth of 300 ft.
 The lake holds about 62000 acre.ft of water, putting it among the top 25 lakes in Washington by volume.

 Walupt Lake was created by an ancient landslide when the ridge on the northwest end slid down and created a natural dam.

 History

+Indigenous tribes, particularly the Cowlitz, Klickitat, and Yakama, used Walupt Lake for fishing and hunting with anthropological and archaeological studies suggesting the lands had been inhabited by Native Americans for over 7,000 years.

 Surveyor Albert Hale Sylvester first assigned the name Walupt to the lake.
 The name is of Yakama origin, and Sylvester learned from Native Americans that Walupt was the Yakama name for the region.
-According to legend, a great Yakama hunter pursued a mighty deer for many days, until finally the deer led him to the lake.
+According to legend, a great Yakama hunter pursued a mighty deer for many days until finally the deer led him to the lake.
 The deer jumped in, swam around for a while, and then disappeared.
-Since then, any hunter whose chase leads to the lake will sometimes see the deer swimming in the lake.
+Since then, any hunter whose chase leads to Walupt Lakee will sometimes see the deer swimming in the lake.